Creating A KPI Report Overview

 - When presenting deep drill-downs of data for a specific set of KPIs.

-Leading KPIs are KPIs which give you an indication of whether or not you're heading in the right direction.
+- Leading KPIs are KPIs that give you an indication of whether or not you're heading in the right direction.

 An example of a leading KPI would be 'Number of website visitors'.
 Whereas a corresponding lagging KPI might be '$ value of sales'.
 Why?
 Because the number of website visitors is not in of itself the desired outcome, but rather something that leads (hopefully) to the actual desired outcome, which is sales.

-It's important to include a mixture of both leading and lagging KPIs on your KPI report.
-And you can even structure your KPI report to tell a bit of a story, so that when you present the KPI report, you're not just running through a list of numbers, but actually painting a picture of what's happening and why.
+Structure your KPI report to tell a story, so that when you present it, you're not just running through a list of numbers, but actually painting a picture of what's happening and why.

 Don't forget to refer back to your scope (step 1) when selecting your KPIs - you need to ask yourself:

-Have the KPIs I've selected worked to deliver against the scope of my KPI report?
+Do the KPIs I selected work to deliver against the scope of my KPI report?

 - An explanation for any major exceptions in the performance of specific KPIs

-- Any notes that relate to issues with data integrity or 'blips'
+- Notes that relate to issues with data integrity or 'blips'

-- An action plan for things you're going to do to address deficiencies on any of the KPIs you're reporting on
+- Action plan to address deficiencies on any of the KPIs you're reporting on

 KPI Report Template

-You'll need to customize them a fair bit for them to be truly useful for your organization, but they should be enough to get you started and provide a bit of inspiration.
+You can easily customize them to your organization’s needs, but they should be enough to get you started and provide a bit of inspiration.